ckatsak/rlocc/README.md

 ## Known issues & TODOs

-- *TODO:* Implement count for Makefile, Dockerfile, gitignore, License

-- *TODO:* some sort of macro for cleaner logging with conditional compilation

 - *TODO:* This README...

 - (longer) *TODO:* For now, when a token that begins a multi-line comment appears inside a string (in any supported language that supports both multi-line comments and strings) , `rlocc` cannot handle it and the results of LOC count for that whole file get calculated wrong with high probability.